sagrawalx/sagrawalx.github.io/teaching/fa19-b2_ma475/project.md

     * You could do slides ("Beamer" is the TeX way of doing slides), or you could give a chalk talk.
 Or whatever is appropriate for what you have in mind.
 Feel free to be creative!
     * You'll present during class on the last day of class (fourth Wednesday).

-For both of these, your intended audience is one of your classmates outside of your group: someone who's familiar with topics we've discussed in our class and has taken all of the prerequisite classes, but not necessarily anything more than that.
+For both of these, your intended audience is one of your classmates outside of your group: someone who's familiar with topics we've discussed in our class and has taken all of the prerequisite classes (eg, MA375 and MA220), but not necessarily anything more than that.

 There will be two deadlines related to the project before the last day.
 They will show up on the [course calendar](index).
 Here's what you need to have done by each of the deadlines.

-* Proposal deadline: Nothing fancy required.
-Form your group (2-3 people) and pick out a topic.
-Then one person in your group should send me an email by the deadline saying who's in the group and what you'll be working on.
+* Proposal deadline: Nothing fancy is required.
+Just form your group (of 2-3 people), pick out a topic, and then one person in your group should send me an email by the deadline saying who's in the group and what you'll be working on.
+I'll want different groups to working on different topics, so I may suggest some re-organizing.

 * Draft deadline: I'd like to see a a draft of the document.
 It doesn't need to be complete, of course.
 It might just contain some of the basic definitions and theorem statements, perhaps an example or a picture.
-I'm mostly looking for an indication that you've started thinking about your project in earnest.
+I'm mostly looking for an indication that you've started thinking about your project topic in earnest.

 ## Grading